 Summer, Winter, and Family Camp opportunities are available at the Antiochian Village in western Pennsylvania.
-Click here to visit the camp website or see Vera Acker for more information.
+Click here to visit the camp website or contact the church office for more information.

 Altar Server and Handmaidens ministries are available for boys and girls, respectively.
 See below for more information.

 The Offering is collected by the Handmaidens and young boys (in kindergarten and up) who do not serve in the altar.
 Please let us know of your child's interest in being included in future lists.Choir and Youth Choir -